d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

   The command `standard-themes-preview-colors-current' skips the minibuffer selection process and just produces a preview for the current Standard theme.

+  When called with a prefix argument (`C-u' with the default key bindings), these commands will show a preview of the palette’s semantic color mappings instead of the named colors.

+  Aliases for those commands are `standard-themes-list-colors' and `standard-themes-list-colors-current'.

+  Overrides to color values are reflected in the buffers produced by the aforementioned commands ([Palette overrides]).

+  Each row shows a foreground and background coloration using the underlying value it references.
+For example a line with `#b3303a' (a shade of red) will show red text followed by a stripe with that same color as a backdrop.

+  The name of the buffer describes the given Standard theme and what the contents are, such as `*standard-light-list-colors*' for named colors and `=*standard-light-list-mappings*' for the semantic color mappings.

+[Palette overrides] See section 5.12

 8 Use colors from the active Standard theme